 So I’m making a compromise—a deal with myself, with social media, and with you guys, our customers.
 I am going to handle our social media accounts myself for a while.
 It is something I’ve always delegated (even my poor sister took pity on me for a while and posted for us), which makes sense for a company of our size.
 But I want to get a handle (pardon the pun) on the time and energy it takes and the feeling of the connection, firsthand.
 I want to feel the cost and the benefit.

 So, come to us.
-Comes see our pages and our feeds—I shall be a’posting and feeling it out.
-I don’t yet think in hashtags, so be patient with me.
+Comes to see our pages and our feeds—I shall be a’posting and feeling it out.
+I don’t yet think of hashtags, so be patient with me.